rond-authz/rond-authz.github.io/_docs/policy-integration.md

 In alternative, Rönd provides a set of [built-in functions](/docs/policy-integration#custom-built-ins) like the [`get_header`](/docs/policy-integration#get_header) one.

-For a more complete set of available functions please check out the [Rönd cheat-sheet](https://rond-authz.io/docs/cheat-sheet).
+For a more complete set of available functions please check out the [Rönd cheat-sheet](/docs/cheat-sheet).
 You can find out other real examples on our [examples repository on GitHub](https://github.com/rond-authz/example).

 ### Rows Filtering

-Sometimes you need to filter out some results basing on the rights or on the role of the current user.
+Sometimes you need to filter out some results based on the user privileges.
 When defining a policy with `requestFlow`
 Rönd can automatically generate a query for your DBMS coming from the evaluation of the permissions of a user.
 This query is then passed to the requested service through the header specified by the `headerName` field in your [OAS Schema](/docs/configuration#openapi-specification-file).